What is Variance Analysis?

 - Variance Analysis is useful in finding Labor Variance which is further subdivided into Labor Efficiency Variance and Labor Rate Variance.
 By doing such Labor Variance Analysis reasons for variation can be unearthed.

 Variance Analysis is an important measure in Cost Accounting and involves an examination of variances in detail and evaluation of them which can be either based on cost or based on Sales and forms an integral part of the Standard Costing System.
-It serves as an important tool by which business managers ensure adequate control and undertake corrective action whenever the need arises (mostly in case of Adverse Variation).
+It serves as an important tool by which business managers ensure adequate control and undertake corrective action whenever the need arises (mostly in the case of Adverse Variation).
 However, it should be used on major cost and revenue items to safeguard the time and cost involved in doing such an analysis of the management.